PuravsPoint/DecipheringUAL/README.md

 [02-New-RoleGroup](02-New-RoleGroup.md) - This page breaks down the auditing of New-RoleGroup operation event including key fields of note and how to decipher them.

 [03-Add-RoleGroupMember](03-Add-RoleGroupMember.md) - This page will help you investigate the audit event for the Add-RoleGroupMember operation from a DFIR perspective.

+**[04-Get-RoleGroup]** - This upcoming page will help you investigate the audit event for the Get-RoleGroup operation from a DFIR perspective.